Skip to main content

 Step By Step

-For our applications to understand that user x has access to document y, we need to provide OpenFGA that information through relationship tuples.
-Each relationship tuple has three basic parameters, a user, a relation and an object.
+For an application to understand that user x has access to document y, it must provide OpenFGA that information with relationship tuples.
+Each relationship tuple has three basic parameters: a user, a relation and an object.

 01. Create A Relationship Tuple

-Let us add a relationship tuple to indicate that bob who is an editor of document:meeting_notes.doc.
-This is represented by adding the following:
+Below, you'll add a relationship tuple to indicate that bob is an editor of document:meeting_notes.doc by adding the following:

 Initialize the SDK